sanyamagarwal10/Online-Examination-Portal-With-MCQs/README.md

 # Online Examination Portal with MCQs

 ## Introduction
-This is a web-based **Online Examination Portal** built using **Django (Python)**.
+This is a web-based **Online Examination Portal With MCQS** built using **Django (Python)**.
 It allows users to take MCQ-based exams, evaluate results, and manage exam data efficiently.

 ## Features
 - User authentication (Login/Register)